If you are in a hurry the best freediving watch is the Cressi Leonardo

 This watch-sized computer stands out among many brand models because it is the first to provide GPS navigation with a full-color onscreen mapping as well as location mapping.
 In fact, most customers appreciate this feature because it helps them track their way back when they get lost.
 Apart from being a diving computer, it adds up as a great smartwatch.

-It features audible tone and alarms that are great at reminding you of the critical points in your dive.
+It features audible tone and alarms that are great at reminding you of the critical points in your dive in dive mode.
 The model also provides key real-time data that you need to make a confident dive.
 It automatically activates whenever you hit the water surface to show you the dive time, current depth, water temperature, the ascent or descent rate, your battery life among other features all in a 1.2-inch color display screen.

 This freediving watch from Garmin comes with an excellent heart rate technology that optically scans your pulse when it comes in contact with your skin.
 It can then upload your heart rate data automatically to your Garmin Connect online account for review and analysis.
 This enables you to keep track of your heart rate performance for evaluation and guidance on improving your freediving experience.